 If you miss your menstrual cycle and believe you might be pregnant, do not hesitate to undergo the test.
 Always remember that an early confirmation of pregnancy can initiate immediate prenatal care.

 Can your regular medication interfere with pregnancy test results?

 Yes, certain fertility drugs and other pills containing a considerable dose of HCG can interfere with home pregnancy test results.
 Even birth control pills and a high dose of antibiotics can alter the outcome in some women.
 It is better to consult your doctor regarding your prescription medication before taking the home test.

 Is it possible to get a false-positive result in the pregnancy test?

 You can get a false-positive result in a pregnancy test if you undergo a miscarriage soon after the fertilized egg is implanted on the uterine wall.
 False-positive results are also possible if you evaluate immediately after administering a fertility medication containing HCG.
 In rare cases, ectopic pregnancy can also provide misleading results.

-It is possible to get a false negative pregnancy test result in the following cases:
+It is possible to get a false negative result in the following cases:

 Most pregnancy test kits promise 99% accurate results in the first week.